Scholarships for Entering Students

 Four scholarships of $2,500 each for the first year of study are available to Bulgarian students based on both academic merit and financial need.
 Eligible students are identified by the Scholarship Committee based on their application and financial aid form.

-Four EUR 2,375 scholarships are available for full-time students, who will be freshmen in Academic year 2016-2017.
-Awardees must have TOEFL or the equivalent English Language proficiency exam above the average for the prior academic year’s incoming class.
-Scholarship recipients are encouraged to take part in one-off workshop at SAP Bulgaria headquarters under the supervision of an AUBG Faculty member.
+One 2,375 EUR scholarship is available for full-time student, who will be freshman in Academic year 2017-2018.
+The awardee must have TOEFL or the equivalent English Language proficiency exam above the average for the prior academic year’s incoming class.
+Scholarship recipient is encouraged to take part in one-off workshop at SAP Bulgaria headquarters under the supervision of an AUBG Faculty member.
 The SAP scholarship is intended for recipients who demonstrate strong commitment towards social causes and community service.
 Charged with entrepreneurial spirit, these young leaders understand and identify problems in the social set-up and turn them into opportunities, thus creating a better community for all.
 They intertwine personal skills and persistence in turning old and existing models into innovative approaches on how things should be done.
 Ideal candidates are already engaged with a significant social problem in Bulgaria.
 Preference is given to:

 - Technical skills